enricguaus/pd/session07/readme.md

 ## session07a.pd

-* Audio Description
+* Audio Description.
-* Amplitude, Pitch, Timbre, Rhythm
+* Amplitude, Pitch, Timbre, Rhythm.

 ![session07a.png](./session07a.png)